Federal ITC 26% (tax credit)

 While North Dakota lawmakers certainly haven't done much to make going solar for a homeowner much easier, it still makes sense to strongly consider a home solar investment here.

-Since prices for solar equipment and installation are falling all over the world, home solar here pays itself back 5 years faster than it did this time last year.
+Since prices for solar equipment and installation are falling all over the world, home solar here pays itself back 5 years faster than it did just a couple years ago.
 That's something to celebrate, so if you're still thinking about solar in North Dakota, read on to find out all about the financial ins and outs!

 Learn what solar incentives are available to North Dakota homeowners